knudvaneeden/ddd/GREPSEMWARE/readmegrepsemware.txt

      (in TSE Semware grep this has to be '-s' for example)

-19. -Disclaimer: Feel free to use this software anyway you wamt, but if you use it it is always at your own risk.
+19. -Disclaimer: Feel free to use this software anyway you want, but if you use it it is always at your own risk.

 with friendly greetings